Measles vaccine doesn't cause autism, even in high-risk kids

 People with measles can spread the virus for several days before and after the rash appears.

-Just a five percent reduction in vaccination coverage can triple measles cases in the community, researchers note.
+Just a 5 per cent reduction in vaccination coverage can triple measles cases in the community, researchers note.

 Researchers studied the connection between the MMR vaccine and autism in a nationwide cohort of all children born in Denmark to Danish-born mothers from 1999 to 2010.
 They followed kids from age one through the end of August 2013.